The Role of Context in Detecting Previously Fact-Checked Claims: Dataset

-In the rest of the experiments we choose to use the more realistic setup \emph{Debate Level Chrono}, which means that our baseline MAP score (which is in fact the state-of-the-art from previous work) goes down from 0.602 to 0.429.
+In our experiments, we chose to use the most realistic, but also the hardest setup: \emph{Debate-Level Chrono}.
+As a result, our MAP score, when experimenting with the state-of-the-art model of \citep{shaar-etal-2020-known}, decreases from 0.602 to 0.429.